PowerSpy/ePubMP3Enhancer/README.md

 4. **Using the GUI**:
     - Load the JSON book file.
-    - Navigate through the book using the navigation buttons.
+    - Navigate through the book using the navigation buttons. (left and right arrow keys)
     - Soundtracks will play automatically for pages that have associated MP3 files.

 ## Additional Information